Secure data access in Azure Machine Learning

 - Azure SQL Database

 - Azure Database for MySQL

-The generally available functionality for creating datastores requires credential-based authentication for accessing storage services, like a service principal or shared access signature (SAS) token.
+You can create datastores with credential-based authentication for accessing storage services, like a service principal or shared access signature (SAS) token.
 These credentials can be accessed by users who have Reader access to the workspace.

-If this is a concern, create a datastore that uses identity-based data access to storage services (preview).
-This capability is an experimental preview feature, and may change at any time.
+If this is a concern, create a datastore that uses identity-based data access to connect to storage services.

 Reference data in storage with datasets